lhlyu/matterJs-wiki/Getting-started.md

 Check out the [demo page](http://brm.io/matter-js-demo/) for more examples and then refer to [Demo.js](https://github.com/liabru/matter-js/blob/master/demo/js/Demo.js) to see how they work.
 Some of the demos are also available on [codepen](http://codepen.io/collection/Fuagy/), where you can easily experiment with them.

+### Rendering

+Matter.js includes a sample renderer, but this is optional and it's easy to use your own.
+See the [Rendering](https://github.com/liabru/matter-js/wiki/Rendering) wiki page for information.
 ### Documentation

 See the latest [Matter.js API Docs](http://brm.io/matter-js-docs/) for detailed information on the API.